NCIOCPL/cdr-lib/Python/README.md

 Python CDR API classes directly, as in many cases this will result in simpler and more efficient code.

-## Database API Module

-The oritinal [cdrdb](cdrdb.py) module provided a custom implementation of the Python Database API Specification v2.0 (there were no suitable third-party implementations for working with SQL Server when the CDR was first built), as well as a Query class, modeled after the Drupal database API, for connecting to and querying the SQL Server CDR databases.
-The module's implementation was built on Microsoft's ADO/DB layer, using the win32com extensions to core Python which ship with ActiveState's Python distribution.
-The current implementation of this module is a wrapper for the [cdrapi.db](cdrapi/db.py) module, which is built over the third-party pyodbc module.
-Newer scripts should in most cases use the API module directly.

 ## CGI Module

 The [cdrcgi](cdrcgi.py) module implements classes and functions for